huythai5205/Web-Scraper/README.md

 # Web-Scraper

 Scrapes 'The Verge' website for articles.
-User can save articles they likes.
-Saved articles are save in a mongo database.
-User can then add note for the arcticle and remove from the saved list.
+A user can save articles they like.
+Saved articles are saved in a Mongo database.
+A user can then add note for the article and remove from the saved list.

 ## Technologies Used: